-From our observations and review of construction and engineering documentation provided by MWG, the Ponds are formed by embankments to the south, east and west with abroad at grade fill areas to the west.
+Placement of CCRs into the Ponds ceased in 2022 and placement of process water ceased in 2022.
+Placement of stormwater, other than direct precipitation, ceased on May 21, 2024.
+The Ponds are formed by embankments to the south, east and west with abroad at grade fill areas to the west.
 An earthen berm is located west of the West Ash Basin, which diverts storm water from areas west of the Ponds toward the south.
 Due to the topographic constraints, run-on to the Ponds is generally limited to the embankment crests.
 Physical characteristics of the East and West Ash Ponds are provided in Table 6, below.

-Estimated Capacity (acre-feet)113.7138.5Estimated Maximum Basin Depth (feet)14.517.5Elevation - Maximum Crest (feet msl.)603603
+East Ash Basin West Ash Basin Estimated Capacity (acre-feet) 113.7 138.5 Estimated Maximum Basin Depth (feet) 14.5 17.5 Elevation - Maximum Crest (feet msl.)
+603 603